 There is no better place to get active in the Alps than among Switzerland’s unrivalled, dramatic scenery.
 From the mountain peaks to the shores of crystal-clear lakes, Switzerland is the perfect destination for a peaceful yet invigorating getaway.
 And with its many hiking trails and sightseeing spots, it is an ideal location for passionate walkers.

 Here are our recommendations for the best places to go walking in Switzerland:

 Situated in the foothills of the Swiss Alps and bordering Italy, the region of Ticino enjoys a warm, sunny climate and is home to Ascona, the ‘Pearl of Lake Maggiore’.
 A pleasant one-hour stroll along the lakeside will take you from this quaint town to neighbouring Locarno.

 Hikers can find more challenging alpine adventures in the hills of the Verzasca Valley, where the Ticino scenery will take your breath away.

-New for summer 2017, Inghams is offering a seven night holiday on a half board basis at the four-star Romantik Hotel Castello Seeschloss, including return flights and rail transfers, from £1,309 per person in September.
+New for summer 2017, Inghams is offering a seven night holiday on a half board basis at the four-star Romantik Hotel Castello Seeschlos, including return flights and rail transfers, from £1,309 per person in September.

 ‘Gateway to the Jungfrau region’ and surrounded by snow-capped peaks, Interlaken is located between the sparkling waters of lakes Thun and Brienz.
 With two railway stations and regular boat services on both lakes, easy exploration is right on your doorstep.